 The whole trying-to-break-me thing, remember?

 Do you have any idea how awful this feels?
 I know many of you out there relate to the struggle.
+Picky eaters lurk in many a household.
 But can you imagine how hard this is for a person whose entire identity revolves around the very thing your children vehemently reject?
 The craft you have spent your life loving and honing?

 My kids have told me that I “make things we don’t like on purpose,” that they won’t try foods I make because I “cannot be trusted.”
 I have made them a macaroni and cheese which I have spent years perfecting, only to be rebuffed with the claim that the one from a box is better.
 Not even the name brand stuff, mind you — we’re talking the crap from the dollar store.

-I, like you, have read countless articles on ways to deal with picky eaters.
-Hell, I’ve been asked to write a few myself as it is assumed that my children must be spending their days nibbling on truffles and lobster.
+I, like many parents, have read countless articles on ways to deal with picky eaters.
+Hell, I’ve been asked to write a few of these articles myself, as it is assumed that my children must be spending their days nibbling on truffles and lobster.
 It’s all bullshit.
 I’m sure you’ve come across these same pieces of advice:

 Patience is key!
 They’ll come around eventually, just you wait!